hapax/hapax.github.io/assets/teaching.md

 Why does the moth ball decrease at a constant rate?
 What causes the triangle to get bigger?
 Why is the conical angle of the sand pile precisely $71.57^\circ$?
-We're now in a Dalí-esque scrubland of random objects.
+We're now in a Dalí-esque scrubland of random objects, scattered and melting and labelled by meaningless numbers.

 Maths comes from the real world, and we should connect students to its living, breathing sources of inspiration and